 3. Trade, location, and inequality

 Our third proposition is that trade is not necessarily a force for convergence of incomes.
-We have seen from the historical record that nineteenth century globalization was associated with substantial divergence of income between regions, and the impact of 21st century globalization on international inequality remains hotly debated.
+We have seen from the historical record that nineteenth century globalization was associated with substantial divergence of income between regions.